-The applicant also requests that the nursing home and retirement village components of the Aged Care Facility also be permitted to be located on their own individual lots, consistent with Deposited Plan 403533, which is shown in Attachment 3.
-The proposal for portions of the existing institutional facilities to fall on separate lots is consistent with the City's Policy No. 3.5.19 - Amalgamation Condition on Planning Approvals, as the development and car parking on the lots do not straddle these lot boundaries and comply with the relevant requirements of the National Construction Code Series.
+The fact that a portion of the existing institutional facility falls within one strata lot, with the other strata lot owned by a separate entity and containing a separate land use (Residential) is consistent with the City's Policy No. 3.5.19 - Amalgamation Condition on Planning Approvals, as the development and car parking on the lots does not straddle this lot boundary and complies with the relevant requirements of the National Construction Code Series.

-The application seeks approval to amend the amalgamation condition from the three development approvals so as not to require No. 90 Forrest Street (Strata Lot 2) to be amalgamated in to the larger development site and so that the nursing home and retirement village can be located on their own separate lots in accordance with Deposited Plan 403533.
-There is a need to amalgamate the lots of the overall aged care facility as the development straddles several of the lot boundaries that are comprised within the overall site.
-The exclusion of Strata Lot 2 and the resubdivision of the aged care facility into two separate lots to distinguish the nursing home component (Lot 601) and retirement village component (Lot 600) will not adversely affect the ability for the facility to operate and will not have any impact on the surrounding locality.
-In this instance, it is recommended that the amalgamation condition remain however the wording be amended to ensure it only includes the lot comprising the aged care facility at 50-65 Wasley Street and allows the resubdivision of the nursing home and retirement village components.
+The application seeks approval to amend the amalgamation condition from the three development approvals so as not to require No. 90 Forrest Street (Strata Lot 2) to be amalgamated in to the larger development site.
+There is a need to amalgamate the lots of the nursing home as the development straddles several of the lot boundaries that are comprised within the overall site.
+The exclusion of Strata Lot 2 will not adversely affect the ability for the facility to operate and will not have any impact on the surrounding locality.
+In this instance, it is recommended that the amalgamation condition remain however the wording be amended to ensure it only includes the lot comprising the nursing home facility at 50-65 Wasley Street.

-10 TECHNICAL SERVICES
+6 TECHNICAL SERVICES

-10.1 PROPOSED SAFE ACTIVE STREETS PROJECT PHASE TWO - SHAKESPEARE STREET, LEEDERVILLE/MOUNT HAWTHORN (SCARBOROUGH BEACH ROAD TO RICHMOND STREET) PROGRESS REPORT TWO
+6.1 PROPOSED SAFE ACTIVE STREETS PROJECT PHASE TWO - SHAKESPEARE STREET, LEEDERVILLE/MOUNT HAWTHORN (SCARBOROUGH BEACH ROAD TO RICHMOND STREET) PROGRESS REPORT TWO